 If you haven’t picked up the Nintendo Switch yet, you now have two distinct options to choose from.
-There’s the original system, which offers portability and docked television play alongside removable Joy-Con controllers, and there’s the recently-announced Nintendo Switch Lite, the smaller, cheaper alternative.
+There’s the original system, which offers portability and docked television play alongside removable Joy-Con controllers, and there’s the Nintendo Switch Lite, the smaller, cheaper alternative.

 Nintendo Switch Lite

 |Dimensions||10 x 4.2 x .55 inches||8.2 x 3.6 x 0.55 inches|